-- Influenza is spread in respiratory droplets from person to person through coughing and sneezing, and when touching the mouth or nose after hands come in contact with areas contaminated with the virus. - The contagious period begins one day before symptoms occur, and up to five days after symptoms begin.
+- Influenza is spread in respiratory droplets from person to person through coughing and sneezing, and when touching the mouth or nose after hands come in contact with areas contaminated with the virus. - The contagious period begins one day before symptoms occur, and five to seven days after symptoms begin.